zhulinchng/kaggleGenAI/README.md

 > [Day 3 Livestream with Paige Bailey – 5-Day Gen AI Intensive Course | Kaggle](https://www.youtube.com/watch?v=HQUtMWoTAD4)

+**Question 1:** Congratulations on winning one of TIME's inventions of the year for NotebookLM.
+Can you articulate some of the ways that NotebookLM has been impactful and kind of driving change in the generative AI space?

+**Answer 1:** NotebookLM was built from the ground up with a state-of-the-art language model at its core.
+It's designed for thinking, organizing research, and writing.
+It focuses on "source grounding" (similar to RAG), where uploaded documents serve as the basis for all interactions with the model.
+Inline citations allow for fact-checking and deeper dives into source material.
+This is all powered by Gemini Pro 1.5, leveraging its long context window and citation capabilities.

+**Question 2:** What has been your favorite use case for NotebookLM?

+**Answer 2:** Personally, using a single notebook with 8,000 quotes from books and articles read over the years, plus the text of written books (totaling 25 million words).
+This acts as an extension of memory, providing relevant connections and excerpts when exploring new ideas.
+Another popular feature is audio overviews, which generates podcast-style conversations based on uploaded sources.
+A fun use case is uploading a resume to generate an enthusiastic audio overview of accomplishments.

+**Question 3:** How are you thinking about function calling and retrieval in the systems that you're building?

+**Answer 3:** For NotebookLM, semantic retrieval is crucial, especially with large source sets exceeding the model's context window.
+Smart tools retrieve the most relevant passages and present them to the model with a custom prompt.
+For Data Science Agent in Colab, function calling, retrieval, and other techniques are used to enhance user velocity and experimentation.

+**Question 4:** Have you seen any major changes to agent compositions and production since you started writing the white paper?
+What's changed, what's stayed the same, and then what are the challenges and opportunities you see?

+**Answer 4:** Architectures have largely remained consistent (models, tools, orchestration layers, runtimes, memory, goals).
+The biggest change is the improvement in models themselves, with better tool calling, logic, reasoning, Chain of Thought, and code execution capabilities, simplifying the orchestration layer.
+Opportunities lie in solving complex real-world problems across various industries (supply chain, security) using multiple APIs, mutating actions, and simulations, moving beyond simple chat implementations.

+**Question 5:** Has anyone implemented an agent focused on security?
+Where can I find overall guidance on implementing agents for cybersecurity?

+**Answer 5:** The security industry offers many opportunities for agents (threat classification, tracking).
+A semi-agentic setup for security challenges using LLMs will be discussed in upcoming sessions.
+(Specific implementations weren't mentioned).

+**Question 6:** Is there a way to evaluate the accuracy of the tools that Gemini selects?
+If there are deviations whenever Gemini selects a tool, are there any ways to remediate?

+**Answer 6:** Vertex AI's Gen Evaluation service can be used to evaluate tool selection accuracy.
+Generally, log and analyze tool selection decisions, develop diverse test cases, refine prompt engineering, improve tool definitions (potentially using the model itself), and consider targeted learning (fine-tuning or RAG-based queries).

+**Question 7:** In building an agentic RAG system for better responses, there are a lot of intermediate steps between the user query and getting a response from the large language model.
+How can we deal with that latency?

+**Answer 7:** Invest in traditional application development best practices: pre-processing, data quality improvement, chunking mechanisms, search performance.
+Execute multiple queries in parallel and select the most relevant answers.
+Prioritize simplicity in system design, even if it means not using the latest generative AI techniques.
+Leverage context caching and explore long context windows for optimization.

+**Question 8:** When would you recommend using a minimal implementation like the Gemini API versus a stateful graph-based approach like using Langgraph?

+**Answer 8:** Use the Gemini API for quick prototypes and early exploration.
+For more complex agentic systems, adopt a system like Langgraph (or similar graph-based frameworks like Breadboard) early on to improve control, introspection, and observability.
+Graph-based representations help developers understand and manage agent behavior.

 ## Day 4 - Domain-Specific Models

 > [Day 4 Livestream with Paige Bailey – 5-Day Gen AI Intensive Course | Kaggle](https://www.youtube.com/watch?v=odvuLMJWUSU)